Find out how to use the deployment.yml file to do advanced orchestration with your dbt git repository. Some things you might be considering:

 - Schedule: Define when this job should run, using cron format.

-- Steps: A job perform multiple steps sequentially, so define each step here
+- Steps: A job performs multiple steps sequentially, so define each step here:

 A common workflow is to have two steps within a job; first run models then test models to ensure data integrity:

 - name: run models

 - name: test models

 command: dbt test

 It is also common to run models in specific order by having steps that only run certain models:

 schedule: 0 12 * * * # This example will run every day at 12:00p